tonypilz/singleton/README.md

 The library allows the construction of and access to global instances like the classical singleton, but fixing most of its [drawbacks](#comparision-to-classical-singleton).

 The following example illustrates the main usage of the library.
-It shows how to construct an instance of type `A`, make it globally accessible, access it and how it is destructed.
+It shows how to construct an instance of type `A`, make it globally accessible, accessing it and how it is destructed.

 ```cpp
 #include <globalInstances.h>